 But at the same time, I do like having prepped food around for busier days or when I don’t feel like cooking.
 So, here’s my laid-back method of college meal prep:

-Each week, I cook one main dish and one snack recipe, and then I store each one in a big glass Tupperware container in my fridge for whenever I need food and am in the mood for that food.
+Each week, I cook one main dish (or occasionally two main dishes) and one snack recipe, and then I store each one in a big glass Tupperware container in my fridge for whenever I need food and am in the mood for that food.
 Then, based on my hunger levels and what’s going on that day, I can choose what I want to eat and how much I want to eat.

 Main Dish Meal Prep

-Each week, I usually make one (or occasionally two) easy main dish to have around for the week.
-These are the lunch/dinner recipes you typically see on my blog!
+The main dishes I prep are typically the lunch/dinner recipes you see on my blog!
 And these are the meals I often invite friends over to share.

 For recipes that freeze well (basically any pasta or soup/chili), I’ll often make 6-8 servings and freeze a couple of individually-wrapped servings right away because I already know I won’t want to eat that much of one dish in one week.

 Then, I’ll eat the main dish either for lunch or dinner most days till it’s gone.
 This week, I cooked a box of red lentil linguine (super high in protein!), tossed it with half a jar of Whole Foods organic marinara, added sautéed onions & baby kale, and topped it with Parmesan cheese.